-A single tomb of this type was found (M 3/2008) which had the pit bordered by stones and brick fragments.
+bordered by stones and brick fragments.
 Four iron clamps were identified inside, on the left side of the body, thus indicating the presence of a wooden coffin.
 The body was placed in the dorsal decubitus position, with arms and legs extended and the skull oriented westwards.
-There were no grave goods (Pl.
-VI, VII/1-2).
-The deceased was a man aged 33-45, measuring 1.66 m in height, who did not suffer from any serious health problems (except for arthrosis in a few joints, the thoracic vertebrae, and one of the lumbar ones).
+There was no funerary inventory (Pl.
+VII/1-2).
+The deceased was a man aged 33-45, measuring 1.66 m in height, who did not suffer from any serious health problems (except for the arthrosis of a few joints, of the thoracic vertebrae, and of one of the lumbar vertebrae).

-This type of burial (in a wooden coffin) was attested before in the same necropolis, both during the earlier excavations, and during the most recent ones (M10/2009), but in all those cases the coffins were fixed with nails and not iron clamps.
+This type of burial, in a wooden coffin, has been attested before in the same necropolis, both during the older excavations, and during the most recent ones - M10/2009, but in those cases the coffins were fixed with nails and not iron clamps.

 b.
-Burials in sarcophagi with gable roof made of tiles $^{36}$
+Burials in sarcophagus with gable roof made of tiles37